FlowFeel/openclaw-test-harness/README.md

 ## The Critical Discovery: `api.on()` vs `api.registerHook()`

-The single most important finding from this work:
+A most important finding from this work:

 **OC's plugin SDK has two hook registration APIs, and only one works for typed lifecycle hooks.**